wptrainingteam/wp-cli/README.md

 ```
 * Now we need to create the wp-config.php file through the command, here following setting values will varies :

-1. DataBase Name : <databasename> good to set same as project name
+1. Database Name : <databasename> good to set same as project name
-2. DataBase UserName : <username>
+2. Database UserName : <username>
-3. DataBase Password : <password>
+3. Database Password : <password>
-4. DataBase HostName : <hostname>
+4. Database HostName : <hostname>

 ```
 wp core config --dbname=<databasename> --dbuser=<username> --dbpass=<password> --dbhost=<hostname>
 ```
 wp-config file is generated, success message will be shown in your command line screen

-* Creating DataBase for your Installation, assuming no database in same name is not pre-exists
+* Creating Database for your Installation, assuming no database in same name is not pre-exists

 ```
 wp db create
 ```
-DataBase will be created successfully and message will be shown.
+Database will be created successfully and message will be shown.

 * Now the installation process need to run, here few settings will varies